Skip to content

 Your cart is empty

-Article: Creating a (fake) Countertop Set With Duo Boards | Hudi Greenberger
+Article: Creating a (Fake) Countertop Set with Duo Boards | Hudi Greenberger

-Creating a (fake) Countertop Set With Duo Boards | Hudi Greenberger
+Creating a (Fake) Countertop Set with Duo Boards | Hudi Greenberger

-This video is full of behind the scenes tips and tricks for food photographers.
+This video is full of behind the scenes tips and tricks for still-life and food photographers.
 How does Hudi create steam without having to constantly reheat the cup of tea seen on set?
 And does the final image actually look convincing as a real window with morning light streaming through?

 Stick around to find out!